 TIP: Flights in the south are cheaper than in the north — and faster too than taking the train or bus.
 If you plan to fly to smaller towns in the north or the west, consider buying Widerøe’s Explore Norway Ticket which gives you unlimited air travel for 14 days in the summer.

 By car.
 Driving in Norway is absolutely calm and pleasant, that’s why a lot of visitors (like me) opt to go on road trips when visiting the country.
-It helps to note though that gas and renting can be quite expensive, so in order to get the best deal, check by with websites like Discover Car Hire.
+It helps to note though that gas and renting can be quite expensive, so in order to get the best deal, check with websites like Rental Cars.

 By bus.
 There are tons of express buses that connect Norwegian cities.
 But make sure to plan and book ahead!
 Major operators would be Nettbuss express, Nettbuss TIMEkspressen, and NOR-WAY Bussekspress.